Q. When is the right time to make a move into a retirement village?

 A. Specific legislation in each State protects your right to occupy your home.
 Different villages use different legal forms of tenure such as strata title ownership, leasehold estates, licenses to occupy or company share arrangements with related residency entitlements.

-Q. Will I have access to a low care or high care residential facility if need be?
+Q. Will I have access to aged care if I need it?

 Q. Can we have guests stay with us?